fabianlischka/InfoSec101/README.md

 (Note: this is the README with some meta-information.
-For the introduction/notes itself, please click `InfoSec101.md` above, or [here](https://github.com/fabianlischka/InfoSec101/blob/master/InfoSec101.md).)
+For the introduction/notes itself, see [here](http://fabianlischka.github.io/InfoSec101/).)

 InfoSec101
 ==========